EmeSet7/Life-notes/docs/album/aad.md

 -Fridays can be used for weakly releases, meaning, if there is an album to be release that week, it can be used as the album for Friday.

-- Speacial seasons cam be used as a theme for albums, respecting the year and order we are in.
+-Special seasons can be used as a theme for albums, respecting the year and order we are in.
--

 -All albums must be logged and a rating can be given, optional

 -A favorite song must be picked from each album, multiple is allowed